 The reason that Covid-19 has affected the entertainment so greatly is simple: Uncertainty.
 With experts divided as to when the virus will peak, organisers are reluctant to organise events and attendees are reluctant to book.
 Furthermore, as businesses are increasingly affected, employees will have less disposable income to spend on luxuries.
 The spread of Covid-19 is inherently linked to proximity, meaning the entertainment industry will be heavily affected.
 Though businesses can ask employees to work remotely, the entertainment industry cannot enjoy that luxury.
 Football matches, concerts, cinema viewings, theatre outings, museum trips to name but a few, all involve being in close proximity with someone.
 Sharing an incredible cinematic, musical or sporting experience with a crowd of people was always the entertainment industry's biggest draw.
 Ironically, it now looks increasingly likely to be the final nail in the coffin of an industry already on it's knees.

-Due to Covid-19 and more people working from home, we have launched a special and exclusive range of Virtual Celebrity Experiences and Virtual Corporate Events.
+During the Covid pandemic, a new type of experience was born – Virtual Celebrity Experiences!
+With more people working from home, our special and exclusive range of Virtual Celebrity Experiences and Virtual Corporate Events were enjoyed across the world during covid and still are!
+They are still as popular as they were in 2020.
 From virtual cook-alongs with Celebrity Chefs, inspirational virtual Celebrity Speakers, virtual magic shows, virtual dance masterclasses, to virtual wine tastings.
 Get in touch with the Celebrity-Experiences team today to discuss booking both private and virtual corporate experiences to keep your team entertained at home.